 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because, although there was no direct loss to clients, there were several failings which continued for a number of years, formed a pattern of misconduct, and continued after it was known to be improper.
-This showed a persistent disregard of the firm's regulatory obligations.
+This is because we consider that the firm's conduct continued after it was known to be improper.
+There has been a requirement to have a compliant FWRA and PCPs in place since the MLRs 2017 came into force on 26 June 2017, and for these to be regularly updated and maintained in writing.
+However, the firm was unable to evidence it had these documents in place between 26 June 2017 and March 2025, in breach of Regulations 18 and 19 of the MLRs 2017.

 5.3 The impact of the harm or risk of harm is assessed as being medium (score of four).
+This is because the failure to be able to evidence having proper AML documentation in place for several years left the firm vulnerable to the risks of money laundering, particularly when acting in conveyancing transactions which account for over half of the work carried out by the firm.
+Conveyancing is a high-risk area of work, as highlighted in our sectoral risk assessment, as property is an attractive asset for criminals because of the large amounts of money that can be laundered through a single transaction.

-This is because failing to ensure it had a FWRA, PCPs, CMRAs and a training regime in place, left the firm vulnerable to the risks of money laundering, particularly when providing in-scope work such as conveyancing.
-The firm left itself without effective arrangements in place to manage compliance with the MLRs 2017.
-The score reflects that, although there is no evidence of actual harm having occurred, it had the potential to cause moderate loss or have moderate impact.
+5.4 The score reflects that, although there is no evidence of actual harm having occurred, it had the potential to cause moderate loss or have moderate impact.

-5.4 The nature and impact scores add up to seven and this places the penalty in Band 'C', as directed by the Guidance, which indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover.
+5.5 The nature and impact scores add up to seven and this places the penalty in Band 'C', as directed by the Guidance, which indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover.

-5.5 We recommend a basic penalty at the higher end of the bracket.
-This is because while there were multiple failings identified which formed a pattern of misconduct, and which had the potential to cause moderate loss or have moderate impact, no evidence of actual harm was identified.
+5.6 We recommend a basic penalty at the lower middle end of the bracket.
+This is because the firm should have been aware of its obligation to have a compliant FWRA and PCPs in place, and to maintain a record in writing of these.
+However, the firm failed to evidence it had compliant versions of these documents in place until March 2025.
+This had the potential to cause moderate loss or have moderate impact, however, no evidence of actual harm was identified.

-5.6 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £24,827.
+5.7 Based on the evidence the firm has provided of its annual domestic turnover, this results in a basic penalty of £32,988.

-5.7 The SRA considers that the basic penalty should be reduced to $\pm 22,345$.
+5.8 The SRA considers that the basic penalty should be reduced to £25,000.
 This reduction reflects the mitigation at paragraph 4.2 above.

-5.8 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the financial penalty is £22,345.
+5.9 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the financial penalty is £25,000.